Saffr0n1/Drive-PDF-Downloader/README.md

 a given document, convert each page to an image, and write this to a PDF file.

 To use, first open the Drive PDF file, open the Console tab for the webpage, paste the contents of **ConsoleScript.js** and run.
 Afterwards, download the generated file and run the **CompilePDF.cmd** file.
-This specific one is written for windows but writing one for Linux is a one-liner.
+This specific one is written for Windows but writing one for Linux is a one-liner.